leecrossley/cordova-plugin-social-message/README.md

 A complete list of activity types can be found [here](http://developer.apple.com/library/ios/#documentation/UIKit/Reference/UIActivity_Class/Reference/Reference.html#//apple_ref/occ/cl/UIActivity).
 You should omit the "UIActivityType" prefix when adding to your array.

+**NB:** Some activity types will only show as an option when they have accounts configured in the iOS settings on the device (e.g. Facebook and Twitter).
+This is different from having the apps installed.

 ### Share a message with a subject

 To add a subject to your message, use the "subject" property (used with activity types such as *Mail*):